 What if the AFO is granted?

-If the AFO is granted it is very likely that the officer will use the ordered prohibition time to carry out further investigations.
-At the end of the period the officer will either allow the AFO to come to an end and thus the prohibition is immediately lifted, or the officer may apply to forfeit the money held in the frozen account.
+If the AFO is granted, it is very likely that the officer will use the ordered prohibition time to carry out further investigations.
+At the end of the period, the officer will either allow the AFO to come to an end, and thus, the prohibition is immediately lifted, or the officer may apply to forfeit the money held in the frozen account.

 If an application to forfeit the money held in the account/s is granted, this essentially means that the money will be taken from a person’s account and paid into the Consolidated Fund.

-It is important to note that if money held in the frozen account is not forfeited the individual subjected to the AFO can make an application to the court for compensation.
+It is important to note that if money held in the frozen account is not forfeited, the individual subjected to the AFO can make an application to the court for compensation.
 The court must be satisfied that the individual has suffered loss as a result of the AFO and that the circumstances are exceptional.

 Overview